 - September - invitation to online Q&A session.

-- November - list of holiday ideas and special offers.
+- November - list of holiday ideas.

 5.2 You may not need to pay for a separate mailshot to reach existing customers, as you can enclose ‘stuffers’ with other mail you are posting anyway.